dbos-inc/dbos-docs/docs/explanations/how-workflows-work.md

 For workflow recovery to work, they must meet two requirements.

-**First, workflows must be [deterministic](../tutorials/workflow-tutorial#determinism)**: All code in the workflow function must do the same thing if called multiple times with the same input.
+**First, workflows must be [deterministic](../tutorials/workflow-tutorial#determinism)**:
+A workflow implementation must be deterministic: if called multiple times with the same inputs, it should invoke the same transactions and communicators with the same inputs in the same order.
 If you need to perform a non-deterministic operation like accessing the database, calling a third-party API, generating a random number, or getting the local time, you shouldn't do it directly in a workflow function.
 Instead, you should do all database operations in [transactions](../tutorials/transaction-tutorial) and all other non-deterministic operations in [communicators](../tutorials/communicator-tutorial).
 That way, DBOS can capture the output of the non-deterministic operation and avoid re-executing it.